Axial-vector exchange contribution to the Hyperfine Splitting: The contribution to the HFS

 for $n=1,2$, where $\mu$ is the reduced mass, and the factor of $4$ in the right-hand side arises from the spin expectation value.
 We note that $A_1(0)$ can be expressed following the notation in Ref.~\cite{Dorokhov:2017nzk} as

-with $L_{\ell}(k^2)$ and the integral $I(m_{\ell})$ defined in Ref.~\cite{Dorokhov:2017nzk} (see Eqs.~(14,27) therein).
-The previous results show that only the $B_{2S}$ form factor contributes to the HFS to leading order in $\alpha$, simplifying the calculation as compared to $A\to e^+e^-$ decays.
+with $L_{\ell}(k^2)$ defined in Ref.~\cite{Dorokhov:2017nzk} (see Eq.~(14) therein).\footnote{We further note that, for the dipole (DIP) parametrization employed in Ref.~\cite{Dorokhov:2017nzk}, $A_1(0) = \frac{4}{3} \left( \frac{\alpha}{\pi} \right)^2 B_{2S}(0,0) I (m_{\ell})$, with $I({m_{\ell}})$ defined in the Eq.~(27) from Ref.~\cite{Dorokhov:2017nzk}.} The previous results show that only the $B_{2S}$ form factor contributes to the HFS to leading order in $\alpha$, simplifying the calculation as compared to $A\to e^+e^-$ decays.
 Likewise, it is straightforward to check that the general results in Ref.~\cite{Dorokhov:2017nzk} amount to our \cref{eq:HFS1,eq:HFS2} times a factor of $(-2)$.
 While we could not trace the factor of $2$, the relative sign appears comparing to their Eqs.~(5,20).
 Still, the sign depends on their photon momentum flow and $\epsilon^{0123}$ convention, that are unclear.
 More importantly, the final sign arising from \cref{eq:HFS1,eq:HFS2,eq:A1Dorokhov} will depend on the relative sign for $B_{2S}(0,0)$ and $g_{ANN}$, that was fixed in Ref.~\cite{Dorokhov:2017nzk} on the basis of quark-loop models.
 In the following section, we introduce our model to compute the HFS, that unambiguously fixes the sign in a transparent manner, finally confirming our opposite sign for the numerical results.
 In any case, our agreement with Refs.~\cite{Rudenko:2017bel,Zanke:2021wiq} regarding $A_1(m_A^2)$, and Ref.~\cite{Frugiuele:2021bic} in deriving the nonrelativistic potential, further reinforces our findings, \cref{eq:HFS1,eq:HFS2}.